tambapps/marcel/documentation/src/language-specification/index.md

 # Language Specification

-In this section, you'll learn how
+In this section, you'll learn all the little secrets of MarcelLang.